Alscenic/cgml/README.md

 - All nodes can have child nodes
 - All child nodes are just normal nodes, allowing for unlimited hierarchy levels
 - A `CGMLObject` is a class with a single ordinary root node
+- Nodes can very easily be looped through recursively

 ## For example
 A pretty-printed settings file